Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Can I get a startup business loan with bad credit?

-It’s possible to get a business loan with bad credit, but your options are extremely limited.
-You may have better luck considering other financing alternatives, such as rollover for business startups (ROBS) or crowdfunding — that don’t necessarily rely on your credit score.
+It’s possible to get a business loan with bad credit, but your options are limited.
+You may have better luck considering other financing alternatives, such as rollover for business startups (ROBS) or crowdfunding, which don’t necessarily rely on your credit score.
 Microlenders and Community Development Financial Institutions (CDFIs) are also your friend: Many have programs designed to support local entrepreneurs.
 They typically offer small amounts of financing in exchange for a training course.

-You may be able to qualify for some term loans or alternate types of business loans.
-But be aware that these come with a higher price tag — think APRs over 300%.
-And if you’re just starting out, it may be worth improving your personal credit score before borrowing for your business.
+You might qualify for some term loans, alternate types of business loans or business loans that don’t require a credit check.
+But these loans come with a higher price tag — think APRs over 300%.
+And if you’re just starting, it may be worth improving your personal credit score before borrowing for your business.

 How to apply for a loan as a new business

 Once you know how much you need to borrow and compare lenders, you’re ready to apply.
-Applying for a business loan may require a lot of documentation, and SBA loans also require completing SBA-specific forms.
+Applying for a business loan may require extensive documentation, and SBA loans also require completing SBA-specific forms.
 While there are a few lenders with low or no required documents, they may not offer the best rates to new businesses.

 Documentation to prepare can include: